awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-create.md

 **Note**
  When you write stored procedures, we recommend a best practice for securing sensitive values:
- Don't hard code any sensitive information in stored procedure logic\.
+Don't hardcode any sensitive information in stored procedure logic\.
 For example, don't assign a user password in a CREATE USER statement in the body of a stored procedure\.
-This poses a security risk, because hard\-coded values can be recorded as schema metadata in catalog tables\.
+This poses a security risk, because hardcoded values can be recorded as schema metadata in catalog tables\.
 Instead, pass sensitive values, such as passwords, as arguments to the stored procedure, by means of parameters\.
-For more information about stored procedures, see [CREATE PROCEDURE](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_PROCEDURE.html) and [Creating stored procedures in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/dg/stored-procedure-overview.html)\.
-For more information about catalog tables, see [System catalog tables](https://docs.aws.amazon.com/redshift/latest/dg/c_intro_catalog_views.html)\.
+For more information about stored procedures, see [CREATE PROCEDURE](r_CREATE_PROCEDURE.md) and [Creating stored procedures in Amazon Redshift](stored-procedure-overview.md)\.
+For more information about catalog tables, see [System catalog tables](c_intro_catalog_views.md)\.

 The following example shows a procedure with output arguments\.
 Arguments are input \(IN\), input and output \(INOUT\), and output \(OUT\)\.